Academic Policies

 Extra Courses: With the permission of the Department Chair or the DGS and of the Assistant Dean for Academic Affairs, students may take as many as two additional departmental courses in order to meet the degree GPA requirement.
 Permission should only be granted when the reasons for the low GPA were at least partially beyond the student’s control and when it is considered likely that the degree GPA requirement will be satisfied by taking additional courses.
 A tuition scholarship will not be awarded for extra courses.

-Academic Standing & Progress
+Academic Standing and Progress

 Academic Good Standing